dappnode/DAppNodeDocs/docs/user-guide/ui/support.md

 ## Report

 When you click the "Report" tab you will chave the option of sending the issue with a prepopulated form that will be automatically loaded in the report screen.
 You can also choose to open the issue without any data.
+There are 2 types of scan.

 <p align="center">
     <img src="../../../../static/img/support_view_report.png"/>